 The Association of College and Research Libraries has developed a Framework for Information Literacy for Higher Education that outlines areas in which students can develop their research skills.
 These areas, or frames, encourage the student to:

 The UMGC Library works with students, faculty, and staff to advance information literacy as a core learning objective.
-We are eager to support faculty in all aspects of teaching information literacy, including the design of research assignments, developing research guides, and visiting classes to offer library instruction.
+We are eager to support faculty in all aspects of teaching information literacy, including the design of research assignments, developing subject guides, and visiting classes to offer library instruction.
 If you have any questions about library research or information literacy, please contact your department's library liaison, or email the library.